USS Napa (APA-157)

 USS Napa (APA-157) was a Haskell-class attack transport in service with the United States Navy from 1944 to 1946.
 She was scrapped in 1983.

 History

-Napa was laid down under Maritime Commission contract (MCV hull 123) on 7 June 1944 by the Oregon Shipbuilding Corporation, of Portland, Oregon; launched on August 1944; sponsored by Mrs. Cranston Williams; acquired from the Maritime Commission on a loan-charter basis and commissioned on 1 October 1944.
+Napa was laid down under Maritime Commission contract (MCV hull 123) on 7 June 1944 by the Oregon Shipbuilding Corporation, of Portland, Oregon; launched in August 1944; sponsored by Mrs. Cranston Williams; acquired from the Maritime Commission on a loan-charter basis and commissioned on 1 October 1944.

 World War II

 Following shakedown exercises off the California coast, Napa took on Seabee units at Port Hueneme and sailed, on 25 November, for Hawaii on the first leg of her westward journey to the combat area in the Western Pacific.
 Arriving at Pearl Harbor on 2 December, she was assigned to Transport Division 44, Amphibious Forces, Pacific Fleet, and for the next month trained with 1st Battalion 25th Marines of the 4th Marine Division preparing for the invasion of Iwo Jima.
 On 27 January 1945, the attack transport got underway as part of TF 51.
 From 11 February through the 15th, she underwent further training at Tinian, departing on the 16th for the Volcano Islands.

 Eight miles off Iwo Jima by dawn on the 19th, Napa commenced lowering her boats at 0641, thus allowing sufficient time for the landing craft to cover the distance to the Blue Beaches on the southeastern coast of the island for H-hour, 0900.
 The first waves, in LVT's, went ashore on schedule, but were slowed at the first volcanic terrace.
 Without protection, the marines were vulnerable to fire from Japanese pillboxes, and gun and mortar positions on higher ground to the north of the beaches.
 The fire from those positions, which could be knocked out only by a direct hit, soon began to take its toll and the attack transports began to move in to receive the wounded.
 By noon, Napa had proceeded from the line of departure to take on casualties.
 Retiring that night, she returned early the next morning to continue debarking troops and cargo and to take on wounded personnel.
 Returning again on the morning of the 21st, she was rammed by Logan (APA-196) at about 0445.
 The resulting hole in her hull, frames 98–102, was 15 feet long and extended down to a point 10 feet beyond the turn of the bilge.
 Fast action on the part of the crew and the remaining Marine personnel, waiting for debarkation, precluded casualties even among the evacuees; limited flooding to No. 4 hold, and prevented any fires from breaking out in that hold which contained high octane gas.